-Our Spring sustainable house tours were well attended and a great success.
+Our Spring sustainable house tours at Callicoma Hill in the Hunter Valley, NSW, Australia, were well attended and a great success.
 It is a privilege to be able to share with others a generation of experience with building and living in a way that respects nature, mindful of the environmental impacts of building and living practices.

 During the tours, Martin explained the importance of a good understanding of the site and landscape, and how early decisions in a building project fundamentally influence later steps, and ongoing management costs.
 He reflected on the experience of renovating an existing building to make it more sustainable, and how this differs from the initial freedom of designing a new building.